elisharamban/elisharamban.github.io/_posts/2021-02-16-First-post.md

 [Thanks to [him](https://guzey.com/personal/why-have-a-blog/#how-to-start-a-blog)]

 Well well well let's see where this goes.
-Scott claims that his number one tip for writing well is "just to transcribe your thoughts - as is - on paper".
+Scott claims that his number one tip for writing well is "just transcribe your thoughts - as is - on paper".
 I will take this piece of advice as literal as possible - the consequences may tearn out to be pretty sloppy.

 Okay.
 2:57 pm.
 I am writing this only a few hours after I completed my exam in Linear Algebra.
 It didn't go as well as I expected which means I may need to redo the course which is a huge bummer.
 To balance things out, I just checked my email to dicover that I passed my set theory exam - what a relief.